gilad-moskowitz/SylverCoinage/README.md

 •	If the function returns an integer that is not a legal move, they earn a penalty.
 If, during a single game a player gets 3 penalties, they are forced to choose 1 and they lose the game.

+•	I have now added a testing package that you can download to test the bot.
+Replace the file "myNewBot.py" with your code for the robot (under the same name) and run the "botTestingSylverCoinage.py" program to see your bot tested against the current testingBot.

 ### RULES FOR THE TOURNAMENT:

 •	The tournament will be a round robin tournament wherein each bot plays matches with each other both 3 times.